cs411-alawini/Los-Angeles-Crime-Data-Analysis/doc/Database Design/Design Document.md

 + Premise: The same Premise can appear in multiple Records.
 + Weapon: The same type of Weapon can be used in multiple crime Records.
 + User: Each user can provide any number of crime Records.
++ Victim: Each Victim gets involved in exactly 1 crime Records.
-+ Record: For each crime Record, it includes exactly 1 District, at most 1 CrimeType, Premise and Weapon.
++ Record: For each crime Record, it includes exactly 1 District, exactly 1 Victim, at most 1 CrimeType, Premise and Weapon.
 It should be provided by exactly 1 user.

 ## Description